-When using one-to-one NAT, a peer VPN gateway must be configured to identify itself using a public IP address, not its internal (private) address.
+When using one-to-one NAT, a peer VPN gateway must be configured to identify itself using an external IP address, not its internal address.
 When you configure a Cloud VPN tunnel to connect to a peer VPN gateway, you specify an external IP address.
 Cloud VPN expects an on-premises VPN gateway to use its external IP address for its identity.

 For more details about VPN gateways behind one-to-one NAT, refer to the troubleshooting page.

 The Cloud VPN MTU size is 1460.
 See MTU Considerations for a description of how to configure your peer VPN gateway to support this MTU size, if required.

 HA VPN is the recommended method of implementing highly-available and higher-throughput VPNs.
 If your peer VPN gateway supports BGP, you can configure an HA VPN gateway with a 99.99% uptime SLA using an active/active or active/passive tunnel configuration.